hashicorp/terraform-website/content/source/docs/registry/providers/os-arch.html.md

 ## Terraform Cloud Compatibility

 To ensure your provider can run in Terraform Cloud, please include a Linux / AMD64 binary.
 This binary should also not have CGO enabled and should not depend on command line execution of any external tools or binaries.
-We cannot guaruntee availibility of any package/library/binary within the Terraform Cloud images.
+We cannot guarantee availibility of any package/library/binary within the Terraform Cloud images.